datacommonsorg/api-python/docs/source/started.rst

 Getting Started
 ===============

-To get started using the Python Client API requires three steps.
+To get started using the Python Client API requires four steps.

-- Instal the API using :code:`pip`
+-   Install the API using :code:`pip`
 -   Create an API key on `Google Cloud Platform <https://cloud.google.com/>`_ (GCP)
+-   Enable the *Data Commons API* on GCP.
+Note that this is separate from the *Python Client API*.
-- Enable the API key with the Python Client API
+-   Provide the API key to the Python Client API and begin developing.

 Installing the Python Client API
 --------------------------------